TABLE OF CONTENTS

 In certain circumstances it is possible to be released from the duty to testify.

-Exemption from the duty to testify is enjoyed first of all by close family relatives of the parties.
-These include (ex-)spouses or (ex-)registered partners of the party, relations by blood or marriage of a party or that person’s spouse or registered partner up to and including the second degree – parents, children, grandparents, grandchildren, brothers and sisters.
+Individuals who have a close personal relationship with one of the parties may claim exemption from the duty to testify.
+These include (ex-)spouses or (ex-)registered partners of the party, relations by blood or marriage of a party or that person’s spouse or registered partner up to and including the second degree – e.g. parents, children, grandparents, grandchildren, brothers and sisters.

 There is also an exemption on a functional basis.
-This is available to people who, by virtue of a privileged relationship on account of their profession, occupation or other status (such as clergy, doctors, advocates and notaries), are required to observe secrecy.
+This is available to people who, by virtue of a privileged relationship on account of their profession, occupation or other status (such as clergy, doctors, advocates and notaries), have a duty of secrecy.

 2.10 Can a person who refuses to testify be sanctioned or forced to give evidence?